 No, this is not the end of the blog post.
 I am just pointing out that those are the two most satisfying words to write.

-I just thought I would do it one more time to feel how good it felt.
+I just thought I would do it again to feel how good it felt.

-But as much as I like writing those words, I know (as every writer does) that the words the end, are hardly the end of the all.
+But as much as I like writing those words, I know (as every writer does) that the words the end are hardly the end at all.
 Writing them usually just means that you finished the 1st draft.

-And there still will be a 2nd, maybe a 3rd.
-Then there will be revising, and more revising, and more revising….
+And there still will be a 2nd draft, maybe a 3rd.
+Then there will be revising, more revising, and more revising…

 But there will be one day when you finally come to the point when the story is finished.
-How you decide it’s finished is up to you.
-Maybe because you couldn’t change one more single thing without sending yourself to a mad house.
-Maybe because your editor’s notes were down to “fix the margins on your paragraphs”.
+How you decide when it’s finished is up to you.
+Maybe because you couldn’t change one more thing without sending yourself to the mad house.
+Maybe because your editor’s notes were down to, “Fix the margins on your paragraphs.”
 Maybe it just felt right in your soul.
-Maybe a pigeon came and knocked on your window and said “you’re finished.”
+Maybe a pigeon came and knocked on your window and said, “You’re finished.”